jensopetersen/merula/implementing-standoff-annotation.md

 * Proof-of-concept of script for converting base text and standoff annotations to TEI document with inline markup

 * Editor milestone 1
-1. Distinguish between text-critical and semantic annotation layer in user interface.
+1. Distinguish between editorial and feature annotation layer in user interface.
 Let user switch between the layers.
 Decide on general workflow model to be used.
 2. Implement the most important annotation types as web components.
 Design general look and feel of components as well as basic user interaction.
 3. Keep track of modified/added annotations and save them to db when user commits changes.
 4. Test and improve rendering performance: annotated TEI to HTML.